-On [], 2015, the Compensation Committee reviewed and certified the awards granted to executive officers under the 2013 MSU (the "2013 MSU Grants").
-The performance target for MSU awards is the Company's cumulative TSR for the period, which is calculated as follows:
+On September 17, 2015, the Compensation Committee reviewed and certified the awards granted to executive officers under the 2013 MSU (the "2013 MSU Grants").
+The performance metric for MSU awards is the Company's cumulative TSR for the period, which is calculated as follows:

-(Change in price of our common stock during 3-year performance period + dividends paid during 3-year performance period)

-Price of our common stock at the start of the performance period
+(Change in price of our common stock during 3-year performance period + dividends paid during 3-year performance period) Price of our common stock at the start of the performance period

-The Company achieved cumulative TSR of []% for the three-year performance period of fiscal years 2013, 2014 and 2015, resulting in 2013 MSU Grants that were [] []% of the target number of 2013 MSU Grants originally allocated in fiscal 2013.
+The Company achieved positive change in cumulative TSR of 154.52% for the three-year performance period of fiscal years 2013, 2014 and 2015, resulting in 2013 MSU Grants that were capped at the maximum possible award amount of 150% of the target number of 2013 MSU Grants originally allocated in fiscal 2013.
+Under the terms of the plan, an increase in cumulative TSR of 50% or more from the beginning of the three-year performance period results in a maximum award payment of 150% of target shares.